Average Cost of Homeowners Insurance in Vermont (2025)

 Vermont's average homeowners insurance premium is $985 for policies with $250K in dwelling coverage, $125K in personal property coverage and $200K in liability coverage.
 That's less than the national average of $2,423.

-When considering how much coverage you need, it's important to have sufficient insurance to rebuild your home and replace personal items in case of a total loss.
-For example, a policy with $100K in dwelling coverage averages $541 annually in Vermont.
-If you own a larger property that requires $500K in dwelling coverage, the average premium increases to $1,681.
+When considering how much coverage you need, you need sufficient insurance to rebuild your home and replace personal items in case of a total loss.
+A policy with $100K in dwelling coverage averages $541 annually in Vermont.
+If you own a larger property needing $500K in dwelling coverage, the average premium increases to $1,681.

 Average Annual Home Insurance Premium Vermont by Coverage Amount